Norm Pattis: Personal life

 Pattis used to have a column in the New Haven Register.
 His father was from Crete.
 Pattis is non-religious, and his wife is Jewish.
 In 2014, he wrote a book called The Trenches.

 In a 2020 profile, the CT Insider referred to Pattis' usual choice of clientele by saying he is a "Defender of the Despised".
 They said his political beliefs evolved from "liberal fighter for social justice to Trump voter and right-wing critic of political correctness and so-called 'woke' culture."
 In a 2024 opinion piece, Pattis said he is a libertarian who agrees with John Locke, and would not state if he was left- or right-wing.
 He criticized political violence, including the January 6 rioters and Donald Trump's threats towards Juan Merchan, the judge in Trump's trial for falsifying business records.
 He said that he was "no fan of law enforcement" but denounced violent threats against FBI officers.

-In January 2019, the NAACP condemned a meme Pattis posted on Facebook as racist: "an image of three white-hooded beer cans around a brown beer bottle hanging by the neck from a refrigerator rack", captioned "Ku Klux Coors".
+In January 2019, the NAACP civil rights organization condemned a meme Pattis posted on Facebook as racist: an image of "three white-hooded beer cans around a brown beer bottle hanging by the neck from a refrigerator rack", captioned "Ku Klux Coors".
 Pattis then deleted his Facebook page, saying, "the P.C. police disgust me".
 The CT Post covered other Facebook and Twitter comments of Pattis which were controversial, about Rashida Tlaib, school shooting victims, and other people.
 He has defended his comments as being jokes.
 Attorney Leslie C. Levin told the Post that it was unlikely Pattis would be sanctioned by the American Bar Association (ABA) over his comments, because Connecticut had not adopted the ABA's specific wording about prohibiting discrimination by lawyers on the basis of identity.